Jamie Crain |

 And, that's exactly what I did.
 I was already growing lavender, sunflowers, herbs, and borage growing inside in my Rise Garden.
 I bought a few ceramic planters and transplanted them outside.
 In a few weeks, I started to see vegetables growing in my garden.

 Bees are absolutely essential to the ecosystem.
-In fact, they're responsible for pollinating 75% of the world's flowering plants and 35% of crops.
+According to the USDA's Agricultural Research Service, pollinators like bees contribute to the production of roughly 80% of flowering plants worldwide, and they're responsible for pollinating 75% of the world's flowering plants and 35% of crops.
 And, many bee species are considered endangered.
 But, we can all do our part to help each other out.

 Here at Rise Gardens every day is Earth Day, and we're always looking for ways to be more sustainable and be a great eco-friendly company.

 This was the inspiration for our brand new Save the Bees Variety Pack.
-You can start your bee-friendly plants inside and then transfer them outside to provide a food source for local bees while attracting these beautiful pollinators to your yard or patio to help your outdoor plants blossom.
+You can start your bee-friendly plants inside and then transfer them outside to provide a food source for local bees while attracting these beautiful pollinators — insects that transfer pollen between flowers and enable plants to fruit and reproduce — to your yard or patio to help your outdoor plants blossom.

 1. Step 1: Grab a Save the Bees Variety Pack

-2. Step 2: Start your seed pods in your nurseries.
+2. Step 2: Start your seed pods in your nursery.

 3. Step 3: When they're ready to head to your Rise Garden, add them to a 8 or 12-pod tray so they don't take up too much space in your Rise Garden.